...makes marking patchwork units quick as a whistle!

-The Quick Quarter Ruler is the perfectly named quilting tool used by quilters to quickly and accurately mark quarter inch stitching lines for half- and quarter-square triangle units.
+The Quick Quarter Ruler is the well-named quilting tool used by quilters to quickly and accurately mark quarter inch stitching lines for half- and quarter-square triangle units, along with Flying Geese.

 Since quarter square triangles are nothing but 2 pair of HSTs, you can use it to mark Quick Pieced Quarter Square Triangles.